Kinoma/SourceDocumentation/kinoma-copy-styleguide.md

 Some of these guidelines are specific to past documentation, some of which may be obsolete; they are left in just in case they should come up again.
 The guidelines are alphabetically ordered and not meant to be read sequentially; just look up the issue of concern to you.

-For related conventions, see the Kinoma Documentation Template.
+For related conventions, see the _Kinoma Documentation Template._

-##2	Style Guidelines
+##Style Guidelines
 **5-way (adj)**
 Not *five-way*.
 Use as in *5-way control pad* (not as a noun by itself).